I Believe Your Abuse

 While an official diagnosis can only be made by a qualified clinical psychologist with training in personality disorders, many of their behavior patterns can be easily identified once you become familiar with them.
 The following are some of the characteristics that an ORT trained professional would look for in order to diagnose a narcissist:

 Personality disorders consist of a set of maladaptive coping mechanisms and defensive behaviors and deficits, so a professional will spend time with them to better understand the underlying motivation for many behaviors, as this could be what determines which personality diagnosis they qualify for.
 These strategies will be rigid and pervasive.
 These develop in early childhood for different reasons, and remain stable over time.
+NPD does not discriminate based on gender, socio-economic status or sexual preference.
+We use 'he' for consistency and ease of reading, but you are free to enter whichever pronoun best fits your particular story.
 Narcissists have developed a defense system to help them to avoid any feelings of shame.

 They lack whole object relations, meaning the way they see themselves and everyone else is in a very black and white way.
 They cannot view people as flawed individuals with many good traits, and instead can only see people as either all good, or all bad.
 This can change rapidly, which is why a narcissist may love you one moment, and find you repulsive the next, depending on the emotional reaction they have to whatever you have just said or done to them.